truher/frc-test/cv1/images.md

 <img src="target-208-nosalt.png" width=480/>

-The entire image is softened with a small Gaussian filter using `Imgproc.GaussianBlur()`'
+The entire image is softened with a small Gaussian filter using `Imgproc.GaussianBlur()`.

 <img src="target-208-degauss.png" width=480/>